3-Month Research Elective for MD-PhD Students

 Robert Colbert, MD, PhD

-One of the primary objectives of this elective is to provide students the opportunity to gain experience in the application of genetic and genomic approaches to discovery medicine, with exposure to bioinformatics, imaging, immunophenotyping and functional studies that support efforts to understand rheumatic disease etiology and pathogenesis.
+One of the primary objectives of this elective is to provide students the opportunity to gain experience in the application of genetic and genomic approaches to discovery medicine, with exposure to bioinformatics, imaging, immunophenotyping and functional studies that support efforts to understand rheumatic and/or dermatologic disease etiology and pathogenesis.

 Selection of Applicants: